Ancestor Spotlight · Coffin line · maternal

 Generation Count

-The S59 verified descent runs Tristram → John Coffin → Hannah Coffin → Robert Gardner → Eunice Gardner → Margaret ‘Peggy’ Macy → Frederick William Folger (b.
+The S59 verified descent runs Tristram → James Coffin → Hannah Coffin → Robert Gardner → Eunice Gardner → Margaret ‘Peggy’ Macy → Frederick William Folger (b.
 1805) → Harriet Ann Folger → Charles Franklin Perry Sr. → Charles Franklin Perry Jr. → Francis Swift Perry → Carol Perry → John, Perry & Patrick Long.
-That is thirteen generations from Tristram to the brothers.
-The direct Coffin descent runs through Tristram’s younger son John (not his older brother James, who is a collateral ancestor), and the Folger surname enters the line at Frederick William Folger (b.
-1805) via the Gardner → Macy → Folger Nantucket marriages — not at any earlier Folger generation.
+That is thirteen generations from Tristram to the brothers, the 10th-great-grandfather remove (FS relationship-view verified, May 2026).
+The direct Coffin descent runs through Tristram’s son James.
+Hannah Coffin’s father was confirmed as James (not his brother John) in the 2026-05-30 parentage resolution; see audit/00.
+The Folger surname enters the line at Frederick William Folger (b.
+1805) via the Gardner → Macy → Folger Nantucket marriages, not at any earlier Folger generation.

 Notable Descendants & Cousins